DOYLESTOWN, CHALFONT & WARRINGTON

 PLACES TO STAY

 After a long day of discovering the treasures Doylestown has to offer, stay awhile at one of the local bed & breakfasts or hotels.
-The only full-service B&B in Doylestown, Hargrave House is an excellent place to rest your head.
-Spend a night or two in one of their seven guest suites which offer all the amenities of home and more to ensure your stay is comfortable and stress-free.
-Relax in one of the 78 guest rooms offered at Hampton Inn Doylestown for the night and don't forget to recharge yourself the next day with their delicious hot breakfast selection, included in your stay.
-The extended-stay Homewood Suites Doylestown is ideal for guests staying for a longer period of time.
-Enjoy complimentary evening dinner and drinks Monday through Thursday.
+The Hargrave House is an excellent place to rest your head located right in town.
+The Doylestown Inn is a beautiful boutique hotel with 11 charming guestrooms.
+Relax in one of the 78 guest rooms offered at Hampton Inn Warrington for the night and don't forget to recharge yourself the next day with their delicious hot breakfast selection, included in your stay.
+The extended-stay Homewood Suites Warrington or Home2 Suites Warminster are ideal for guests staying for a longer period of time.

 - Peace Valley